jchip/mcpu/README.md

 # MCPU - MCP Unified

-> _Unlimit MCP servers with zero upfront tokens, and 80% token reduction_
+> _Unlimit MCP servers with zero upfront tokens, and up to 90% token reduction_

 MCPU is an MCP multiplexer (1:N) that manages all your MCP servers for multiple AI Assistants, with progressive discovery, parallel batch calls, code execution, and up to 90% token reduction.